atinyduck/DungeonExplorer/A2 Plan.md

                 break;
             case BaseStatistics.MaxHealth:
                 MaxHealth = newValue;
-                // If max is reduced, ensure health does not exceed it.
+                // If the max is reduced, ensure that health does not exceed it.
                 Health = Math.Min(Health, MaxHealth)
                 break;
         }